Income: It’s the reason we’re in business. Unless you’re an unprofitable startup…

 First, it’s important to recognize that BIC claim payments are calculated on net income and the continuing expenses that will mount up as you are going through the repair period.

-Here’s a simplified example:
+Here’s a simplified example of business income insurance:

 Your convenience store regularly posts revenue of $50,000 per month and only $20,000 in expense.
 This would result in a net profit of $30,000 per month.